 Ronald Reagan, apparently unaware that the Victory sign held up, palm in, means something completely different, sends a rather unintended message to the audience at the Citizens for Reagan rally in 1968.

-for the series: Politicians in Action
+The series is: Politicians in Action

 Impoverished Liverpool family, 1957.